 5. Falkland Palace and Gardens

 Explore one of Scotland’s finest Renaissance palaces on a trip to the village of Falkland in Fife.
 Packed with authentic 17th century artefacts, painted ceilings and tapestries, this is a real hidden gem.
 Loved by Mary Queen of Scots, the palace is home to the world’s oldest ‘real’ tennis court.
-Check out up-to-date visit information for Falkland Palace.

 6. Fort George